The 4 Restaurant Processes Worth Automating

 No. We connect to your existing stack.
 If you have Toast and OpenTable and Resy, we build the layer that makes them trigger the right communication at the right time.
 You keep your existing subscriptions.
 You do not need to migrate to a new POS or learn a new reservation platform.

-The automation layer runs on n8n — an open-source workflow automation tool that acts as the bridge between your existing software.
-It runs on your own infrastructure, which means your guest data never passes through a third-party SaaS platform you have not vetted.
+The automation layer runs on n8n — an open-source workflow tool that connects your existing software.
+It runs on your own infrastructure.
+Your guest data never passes through a third-party SaaS platform you did not vet.
 No proprietary portals.
 No per-message fees beyond your existing Twilio account.
 You own everything we build.

 If something breaks or you want to adjust a message, a delay, or add a new step — you can, or we can handle it.
 The automations are documented and handed off fully, not held in a black box.